AtmolanderMimi/basm/design/syntax-draft.md

 You can either load a single value into a single cell by using `SET (addr) (value)` or you can load an entire string using `STR (starting addr) (string literal)`.
 Loading a string via `STR` will set it into memory by equating each character with its ASCII value.
-Strings in basm are assumed to start and end with a cell of value zero.
+Strings in basm are assumed to start and end with a cell of value -1.
 Thus making the smallest string use up two cells.
+A "-1 cell", when working with unsigned intergers is simply `0 - 1`.
+Which means underflowing, so for u8 it would be 255.
-When providing the adress to it use to one referencing the starting zero cell (which is going to be the same as the one you used to declare it).
+When providing the adress to it use to one referencing the starting -1 cell (which is going to be the same as the one you used to declare it).
 At compile-time, the data field will get translated into a serie of instructions set before `[main]`.

 ### Instructions